scikit-hep/pyhepmc/README.md

 ## License

 pyhepmc-ng is covered by the BSD 3-clause license, but the license only applies to the binding code.
-The HepMC3 code is covered by the GPL-v3 license.

 The BSD 3-clause license text can be found in the `LICENSE` file.

-The HepMC3 code is covered by the GPL-v3 license, which can be found in `src/HepMC3/LICENSE`.
+The connected external libraries HepMC3 and pybind11 are covered by other licenses, as described in the respective `LICENSE` files of these repositories.